Category Archives: Meditation & Mindfulness

 Taking steps to reduce your anxiety in a more natural way allows you to experience more of life.
 Try out some of these strategies for yourself.

-What natural strategies do you find most useful to reduce the symptoms of anxiety, tell me in the comments section below?
-For me it is homeopathy, flower essences and EFT.
+What natural strategies do you find most useful to reduce the symptoms of anxiety?
+Tell me in the comment section below.

 Disclaimer.